serhiitereshchenko/SpaceX-launches/README.md

 ## Build

-No additional steps are required to build project.
-Just open it in your favourite IDE and have run it.
+No additional steps are required to build the project.
+Just open it in your favourite IDE and run.

 ## Links